-- 4. Each new strength point can be placed with an existing army or with a new army created to hold it.
-Although the initial placement of a strength point is limited to one country, they can be transferred anywhere in friendly territory in their next move subject to normal movement restrictions. - 5.
-Strength points cannot be placed in a hex that already holds ten strength points.
+4. Each new strength point can be placed with an existing army or with a new army created to hold it.
+Although the initial placement of a strength point is limited to one country, they can be transferred anywhere in friendly territory in their next move subject to normal movement restrictions.